Mickey46/OISC/README.md

 The simplicity of postfix notation greatly simplifies the compiler for the 'code.ai' language, as there is no need to parse complex expressions or manage operator precedence.
 The compiler can focus on translating the words in the program into machine codes that manipulate the stacks and perform the desired operations.

 In summary, the 'code.ai' language implementation demonstrates how a simple stack-based language with a single native instruction can be used to perform complex operations using subroutine threading, postfix notation, and a straightforward compiler.
-This implementation serves as a useful introduction to stack-based languages and the MPCR OISC concept.
+This implementation serves as a useful introduction to stack-based languages and the  OISC concept.